South Central Texas

 (1846, 1860's), San Antonio

 Originally established by William Prescott and the TX Volunteers (Adams Rifles).
-Located on Salado Creek about five miles from downtown.
-This site was used by both sides during the Civil War.
+Located on Salado Creek about five miles from downtown, near Salado Junction.
+This site was used as a camp by both sides during the Civil War.

 (1876 - present), San Antonio

-Camp Travis (1917 - 1922) was established to the northeast of the main post, also absorbing Camp Wilson (2), as a National Army cantonment and training area for the 90th Division, and was later a demobilization center.
-All buildings were later removed, and the land was absorbed into the main reservation.
-A marker to Camp Travis is on site.
+Camp Travis (3) (1917 - 1922) was established to the northeast of the main garrison post, also absorbing Camp Wilson (2), as a National Army cantonment and training area for the 90th Division (and later the 18th Division), and was later a demobilization center until closed in March 1919.
+All buildings were later removed, and the land was absorbed into the main reservation in 1922 to provide more space for the 2nd Division (now known as the New Post area).
+A marker for Camp Travis (3) is on site.

 Camp Bullis (State Military Reservation)